-These are the questions we are bombarded with on a daily basis….this inclusion criteria is in our workplaces and in our churches, our schools and universities.
-Our businesses have signs on the windows showing their support and television is including some form of expression in almost every source of programming.
+Inclusion criteria is in our workplaces and in some churches, public schools and universities.
+Many businesses have signs on the windows showing their support and television includes some form of expression in nearly every form of programming.

-Now, please don’t get me wrong, I work with several gay and lesbian people and I care about them as much as anyone.
+Now, please don’t get me wrong, I work with several gay and lesbian people and I care about their salvation.
 They are good co-workers and fully capable in their level of expertise.
 I believe they have just as much of a right to live a homosexual lifestyle as I do a christian lifestyle.

 In my mind I know what the Word of God says regarding sin and it doesn’t seem to differentiate between the individual laws as one being greater than another.
-My homosexual co-workers are no more of a breaker of God’s laws than I am…Yes, I am just as guilty as they are.
+My homosexual co-workers are no more offenders of God’s laws than I am…Yes, I am just as guilty as they are!
 When I treat someone as being a greater sinner, I quantify sin based off a cultural perspective and not from God’s perspective.

 Now, I must ask myself, am I living by the law of sin or by the law of grace?

 When I live by this law of sin, I attempt to justify myself through my actions, my beliefs, and ultimately by my inherent sense of pride.
-I may look in the mirror and think, “Your a pretty good person!”.
-What I fail to see in that illusion is the man behind the facade of appearance and into the heart and mind of that man.
+I may look in the mirror and think I’m a pretty good person, but what I fail to see is past the illusion of my appearance and into the heart and mind of who I am.
 With my mind I draw conclusions based off what I want to believe and not what I should believe.

-It is by believing the illusion of who we think we are is what births all forms of hatred, bigotry, and for those in power, historically oppression.
+It is by believing the illusion of who we think we are is what births all forms of hatred, bigotry, and oppression.

 Another mind altering excuse is the claim we have a right over our own bodies.
 This excuse has been the foundational claim that has led to 100’s of millions of abortions the world around.
-The excuse is and has been hypocritical from its inception since the baby growing inside the mother is it’s own body that wants to live it’s own life.
+The excuse of women’s rights has been hypocritical from its inception, the baby growing inside the mother is it’s own body apart from the mother.

 1 Corinthians 6:19 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?”